 Additionally, NAPO is lobbying the Administration to prioritize the extradition of cop-killers and terrorists as a precondition to any further normalization of diplomatic relations between the United States and Cuba.
-This was a priority for NAPO under the Obama Administration, which opened the door to restoring relations with Cuba, and it continues to be our priority under the Trump Administration.

 Federal action will ensure that this growing issue of the United States Government's inability to extradite violent criminals who flee to Mexico, Cuba or other criminal havens is rightly addressed.
-NAPO will continue to work to ensure that all criminals who flee the United States are promptly returned.
+NAPO is working to ensure that all criminals who flee the United States are promptly returned.